mousedownco/htmx-contact-app/README.md

 > [!NOTE]
 > This branch contains the [htmx updates to the Contact App from chapter 5][6] of the book.

+# Pagination Examples

+[Chapter 5][6] illustrates three pagination techniques.
+The uncommented code in [index.gohtml](templates/contacts/index.gohtml) runs the "Infinite Scroll" implementation.
+To really appreciate the technique, the browser window should be made very small or the contacts in [contacts.json](contacts.json) should be increased to the point where all contacts will not fit in the browser window.

+The "Basic Pagination" and "Load More Button" pagination techniques are implemented in [index.gohtml](templates/contacts/index.gohtml.
+To enable them, simply comment out the "Infinite Scroll" code and uncomment the code for the desired technique.

 # Running

 The following command will start the server that runs the `Contacts.App` application.